Types of Committees

 Informally constituted groups such as ad hoc taskforces, working groups, and staff meetings may not require formal minutes.
 The work of these groups may be documented by, for example, notes on action items or final reports.

-Depending on the nature of the committee, committee records may be public or subject to a security classification such as confidential or restricted (see Policy 46: Information Security for more information on security classifications).
-Committee records are subject to the Freedom of Information and Protection of Privacy Act (FIPPA), which means that
+Depending on the nature of the committee, committee records may be public or subject to the security classification of confidential or restricted (see Policy 46: Information Management for more information on information privacy & confidentiality classifications).
+Committee records are subject to FIPPA, which means that

-• Confidential and restricted records should be subject to reasonable security measures to keep them from inappropriate disclosure.
+Confidential and restricted records should be stored according to recommended security measures to protect them from inappropriate disclosure (see Guidelines for confidential records).
 Access should be provided only on a need to know basis.
 Paper records should be stored in locked cabinets, not in a public area.
-Electronic records should be protected by the use of passwords and other appropriate methods to restrict access.
+Electronic records should be protected by the use of passwords and other appropriate methods to restrict access, and should be shared using the methods described in the Guidelines for secure data exchange.
 Confidential and restricted records should be disposed of using secure disposal practices (see Confidential Shredding Procedures, Electronic Media Disposal Guidelines).

 - Collect and shred paper copies distributed to committee members at the end of a meeting or once a decision is made;